Dave Chappelle: Politics

 Chappelle endorsed Andrew Yang in the 2020 United States presidential election.

 In December 2021, Chappelle told the Yellow Springs, Ohio, village council that he would cancel his planned business investments, including his restaurant and comedy club, if it approved a zoning change to allow a multifamily affordable housing project.
 The affordable housing had been negotiated between the village and the developer as a condition of approval for its plan to build 143 single-unit homes.
+Chapelle stated that he is not against affordable housing; he is against "the poorly vetted, cookie-cutter, sprawl-style development deal which has little regard for the community, culture and infrastructure of the village".
 On February 7, 2022, he again spoke up against the zoning change at the council meeting held to vote on the approval, calling the council "clowns" and reminding them that his business was worth $65 million a year.
 The council failed to approve the change, deadlocking at 2–2, with one recusal.

+During an October 19, 2023 show in Boston, Chappelle described Israel's actions during the Gaza war as war crimes.
+Chappelle also condemned the United States for aiding Israel and Hamas for the October 7 attacks.
+The audience reaction to Chappelle's statements was mixed; some audience members cheered, some heckled, and others walked out.
+In May 2024, in an appearance in Abu Dhabi, Chappelle said that "genocide is striking the Gaza Strip amid the Israel-Hamas war", while urging Americans to fight antisemitism so Jews do not feel like they need to be protected by Israel.
+During his January 19, 2025, Saturday Night Live monologue, he exhorted President Donald Trump: "Whether they like you or not, they're all counting on you.
+Please do better next time.
+Do not forget your humanity and please have empathy for displaced people, whether they're in the Palisades or Palestine".

+Chapelle headlined a campaign event for actor Hill Harper, who was running against Congresswoman Elissa Slotkin in the Democratic primary ahead of Michigan's 2024 U.S. Senate election, at Saint Andrews Hall in Detroit.